What is the First Saturday Devotion?

 Communion

-The Holy Eucharist is the most essential sacrament because we receive Christ’s Body, Blood, Soul, and Divinity through it.
-Many graces come to us when we receive Communion, for it is an intimate encounter with Christ in which we receive Him in our bodies so that we may be more completely assimilated into Him.
+The Holy Eucharist is the most important sacrament because through it we receive the Body and Blood, Soul and Divinity of Christ.
+Many Graces come to us when we receive Communion, as it is an intimate encounter with Christ in which we receive Him into our bodies, so that we may be more fully assimilated into Him.

 Just as our bodies need food, our souls also require spiritual nourishment.
 Attending Mass provides us with the Body and Blood of Christ, the Word of God, and His teaching and guidance that equip us to face the challenges of our daily lives.

-The Holy Mass is where we encounter the living Christ in the Eucharist.
-As St. John Paul II said, “The Eucharist is the source and summit of the Christian life.”
-Through the Eucharist, we participate in the Body and Blood of Jesus, allowing us to draw close to Him profoundly and intimately.
+The Holy Mass is where we truly encounter Christ alive present in the Eucharist.
+As Saint John Paul II said, “The Eucharist is the source and summit of the Christian life”.
+Through the Eucharist, we participate in the Body and Blood of Jesus, allowing us to draw closer to Him in a profound and intimate way.

 Read more about the importance of Mass and Communion.